What Is A Video Gamer? 10 Surprising Traits of Modern Players

 Key Takeaways

-Gaming has health benefits when done in moderation.
-It can reduce stress, improve problem-solving skills, and boost mental well-being.
+Gaming offers real health benefits when done in moderation.
+Research shows it can improve cognitive function, reduce stress, and enhance problem-solving abilities.

 What Defines a Video Gamer?